Dr-Isam-ALJAWARNEH/ds-project-line-simplification-spatial-join/instructions.md

    > - Exploratory Spatial Data Analysis (ESDA) [example](https://darribas.org/gds_scipy16/ipynb_md/04_esda.html), such as `Spatial Autocorrelation`
    > - Exploratory Spatial and Temporal Data Analysis (ESTDA), [example](https://darribas.org/gds_scipy16/ipynb_md/05_spatial_dynamics.html), such as `Spaghetti Plot`, `Kernel Density (univariate, aspatial)`, `Markov Chains`, and `Spatial Markov`, [Spatial Autocorellation](https://github.com/PacktPublishing/Geospatial-Data-Science-Quick-Start-Guide/blob/master/Chapter04/Chapter4.ipynb), and [GLobal Spatial Autocorrelation](https://github.com/PacktPublishing/Geospatial-Data-Science-Quick-Start-Guide/blob/master/Chapter04/Chapter4.ipynb)
 - read more how simplify in mapshaper works, add the implementation for `visvalingam` algorithm and do all the comparisons between `DP` and `visvalingam`.
 Have a look at  `Appendix A` by the end of this file for insights!
+- After the join with the `simplified version`, perform each of the following queries for testing:
+    - Geocode using H3, and S2
+    - Stratified sampling (using H3 and S2)
+    - Top-N
+    - containment spatial query (regular and irrigular)
+    - DBSCAN
+    - Choropleth map generation
+    - And compare with RMSE, MAPE, etc.,
+    - to calculate any of these metrics to test the accuracy, you need to group data into two distributions, one for the original and one for the simplified, then calculate those metrics as distances between distributions.
+Here (in the notebook comments!), I am coding an example for RMSE, MAPE, Pearson, KL Divergence and other metrics for the count and Top-N respectively.
+That is to say, how much is the difference in count of PM readings between the original data and the simplified data.
+    - you need to apply the same methods for the distribution of the averages, by how much the distribution of averages across neighborhoods in city-wide diverge for the simplified version data as compared to the original data

 -----------------------------
 1. [ ] run the example starting code and familiarize yourself with some geosaptial processing techniques, including: